 Adobe Reader is required to read specific documents on this page.

-An ARL technician checking equipment at the Climate Reference Network Site in Wolf Point, MT.
+ARL Engineer Working on Climate Reference Network Site in Wolf Point, MT.
 Photo: NOAA

 ARL provides high quality, reference-grade measurements of critical climate parameters, such as air temperature, precipitation, winds, land surface temperature, and solar radiation.
 As a key participant in climate observing networks, both nationally and internationally, ARL develops methods for measuring climate parameters with high accuracy and reliability.
 ARL designs, evaluates, and maintains the array of instruments and the infrastructure for the U.S. Climate Reference Network (CRN).
 The CRN provides the Nation with a climate-quality benchmark observing system that meets national commitments to monitor the climate of the United States for the next 50-100 years.

 A Surface Energy Budget Network site collecting data from an active cornfield in Bondville, IL.
 Photo: NOAA

 ARL also conducts long-term field studies to improve the understanding of interactions between the atmosphere, the land surface, and plants, which leads to better climate and weather predictions.
 Additionally, ARL conducts energy, water, and greenhouse gas flux measurements and analyzes their relationships.
 A predictive understanding of the surface energy budget and related feedbacks is critical to the understanding of climate forcing factors at the land surface and the ability to credibly predict future conditions, especially those related to water resources.